Azure/azure-linux-extensions/DSC/README.md

 # 2.3 (2017-04-17)
 - Update to OMI v1.1.0-8 and Linux DSC v1.1.1-294
 - Add optional public.json parmeters: 'ConfigurationName', 'RefreshFrequencyMins', 'ConfigurationMode' and 'ConfigurationModeFrequencyMins'.
-- Added a new parameter 'Operation' to replace 'mode' to avoid confusion with DSC push/pull mode.
+- Added a new parameter 'ExtensionAction' to replace 'mode' to avoid confusion with DSC push/pull mode.
 - Supports mode parameter for backward compatibility.

 # 2.0 (2016-03-10)